danbrough/kotlinxtras/demos/curl/README.md

 The cacert.pem file is from: http://curl.haxx.se/ca/cacert.pem

-You need to specify it in the environment variable "CA_CERT_FILE" or run the demo with:
+You need to specify it in the environment variable "CA_CERT_FILE" the path to this.
+If it complains that libcrypt.so.1 is missing then you will need libxcrypt-compat.
+Run the demo with:
 ```bash
 ./gradlew  runDemo1DebugExecutableMacosX64  (loads example.com)
 # or
 ./gradlew  runDemo1DebugExecutableMacosX64 -Purl=https://python.org